Because if I use leaden ones, his hide is sure to flatten 'em.

 Starting in Space Empires IV, weapons can now skip armor, in addition to shields.

-Sword Of The Stars II goes for Sequel Escalation on the original.
+Sword of the Stars II goes for Sequel Escalation on the original.
 Instead of Critical Existence Failure, ships now have "armor matrices" that need to be brought down until you have a clear "path" through to the internal structures, with any shot that penetrates the armor dealing critical damage, such as damaging key systems and killing crew.
 Also, "armor layers" enable a ship to No Sell any attack that doesn't have a high enough AP level.
 Every weapon has its own "damage pattern" against the armor matrix; for example, some like lasers have better armor penetration than mass drivers.
 However, that means that each subsequent laser shot has to hit the same exact column to make a difference, while mass drivers can wear down a larger area of armor with each shot.
 Rapier vs mace in other words.
 More advanced weapons create dispersed, deeper effects making such painstaking accuracy no longer necessary.
 As in Prime, Mesonic Torpedoes are the best at penetration, going through 10 permanent armor layers.
 This breaks the rules of the setting, since the normal maximum of permanent layers a ship can have is 5.

 The Terran EMP Shockwave in StarCraft destroys the shields of anything it hits.
 Not very useful against the Terran or Zerg who don't have shields at all, but a Protoss Archon has 350 shields and 10 health...

 Borderlands: one of Mordecai's skills enables him to bypass enemy shields.
 Against the Guardians, their health bars being tiny, it is absolutely devastating.
+In the sequel, one of his quest rewards is a sniper rifle that has this very effect.

 A bugged legendary weapon, the Vladof Vengance, has this effect.
 In theory, it should allow the machine pistol to occasionally fire rounds that pass through armor to damage health.
 In practice, this effect can also get passed on to any of the other weapons in your inventory at the time.
 Shield bypass ability on something with enough damage or enough dakka (or both!) can veer straight into Game Breaker territory.